practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 $
 ```

-And for [Racket Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Racket#racket-scheme) the cloc tool also gets a wrong number of SLOC's (while my script works OK).
-There are probably more languages in my scope of implementations which are not counted correctly by cloc.
+For [Racket Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Racket#racket-scheme), the cloc tool also calculates a wrong number of SLOC's (while my script works OK).
+There are probably more languages, where cloc's counting is not correct.

 <br/>